andrew/ultimate-awesome/README.md

 - [awesome-deepseek](https://github.com/curated-awesome-lists/awesome-deepseek) - A curated, awesome list of resources, tools, and projects related to the AI Large Language Model (LLM) DeepSeek.
 Discover frameworks, libraries, tutorials, and more to enhance your DeepSeek development.
 - [awesome-PETs](https://github.com/curt-mitch/awesome-PETs) - A curated list of awesome resources for privacy-enhancing technologies.
 - [awesome-bdccai-tools](https://github.com/cyberlytics/awesome-bdccai-tools) - Werkzeuge für Big Data und Cloud-Computing für KI.
+- [awesome-vulnerable-smart-contract-scientific-research](https://github.com/cybersecurity-dev/awesome-vulnerable-smart-contract-scientific-research) - Awesome Vulnerable Smart Contract Scientific Research.
 - [awesome-web-security-](https://github.com/d1nfinite/awesome-web-security-) - Some resource is useful.
 - [awesome-emulators-android](https://github.com/daedric7/awesome-emulators-android) - An awesome list of emulators for Android!.
-- [awesome-ai-coding](https://github.com/dalisoft/awesome-ai-coding) - List of AI-powered code editor and IDE's sorted by minimal price.
 - [awesome-flash-briefings](https://github.com/davidsouza/awesome-flash-briefings) - List of Awesome Flash Briefings that are recommended by the community.
 - [extensions](https://github.com/davzoku/extensions) - ⚡⚙️ A curated collection of custom-built and community-sourced extensions / plugins for Chrome, VSCode, Obsidian, and Raycast that I used daily for personal productivity.
 - [awesome-LearnRwithR](https://github.com/dbt4u/awesome-LearnRwithR) - A curated list of LearnR and Swirl related resources.